If you’ve ever had a pet or dog odor/smell problem in the house or in your car, you’ll know it can be an unpleasant feeling.

 You can apply the powder, and come back later and vacuum it up.

-In our opinion, there isn’t really a carpet deodoriser or spray on the market at the moment that stands out above the rest, but some people like Arm and Hammer Pet Fresh Carpet Odor Eliminator (on Amazon).
+In our opinion, there isn’t really a carpet deodoriser or spray on the market at the moment that stands out above the rest, but some people like Arm and Hammer Pet Fresh Carpet Odor Eliminator (on Amazon), or Angry Orange Pet Odor Eliminator Bottle 8oz (on Amazon).

 You could easily try bi-carb or baking soda first (test it on a small section of your carpet first to make sure it doesnt damage it), and see if that works for you.